U-Net

-U-Net is a convolutional neural network that was developed for biomedical image segmentation at the Computer Science Department of the University of Freiburg.
-The network is based on the fully convolutional network and its architecture was modified and extended to work with fewer training images and to yield more precise segmentations.
-Segmentation of a 512 × 512 image takes less than a second on a modern GPU.
+U-Net is a convolutional neural network that was developed for image segmentation.
+The network is based on a fully convolutional neural network whose architecture was modified and extended to work with fewer training images and to yield more precise segmentation.
+Segmentation of a 512 × 512 image takes less than a second on a modern (2015) GPU using the U-Net architecture.

+The U-Net architecture has also been employed in diffusion models for iterative image denoising.
+This technology underlies many modern image generation models, such as DALL-E, Midjourney, and Stable Diffusion.

+U-Net is also being explored for language models.
+Tokenization is not a separate step, allowing the model to more easily understand spelling and concurrently vectorizing / tokenizing higher level concepts.

 Description

-The U-Net architecture stems from the so-called “fully convolutional network” first proposed by Long, Shelhamer, and Darrell.
+The U-Net architecture stems from the so-called "fully convolutional network".

 The main idea is to supplement a usual contracting network by successive layers, where pooling operations are replaced by upsampling operators.
 Hence these layers increase the resolution of the output.
 A successive convolutional layer can then learn to assemble a precise output based on this information.

 One important modification in U-Net is that there are a large number of feature channels in the upsampling part, which allow the network to propagate context information to higher resolution layers.
 As a consequence, the expansive path is more or less symmetric to the contracting part, and yields a u-shaped architecture.
 The network only uses the valid part of each convolution without any fully connected layers.
 To predict the pixels in the border region of the image, the missing context is extrapolated by mirroring the input image.
 This tiling strategy is important to apply the network to large images, since otherwise the resolution would be limited by the GPU memory.
+Recently, there had also been an interest in receptive field based U-Net models for medical image segmentation.